oscardm20994/Covid_modelling/README.md

 - Testing_data_UK.csv - Timeseries data on number of tests conducted.
 - covid_data_JH.csv - Timeseries data on COVID-19 cases seperated by country.
 - SRI_model_multiple_countries.py - SCript contating model and optimisation code designed to run optimisation for data on any country.
-Run using commande python SRI_model_multiple_countries.py <<3 letter country code>> <<numeric date of countries lockdown>> <<population of country>> .
+Run using command "python SRI_model_multiple_countries.py --3 letter country code-- --numeric date of countries lockdown-- --population of country-- .
 The script produces RMS grids and best fit plots as well as significance testing for minima in RMS.
 - SRI_model.ipynb - Jupyter notebook version of model and plotting scripts
 - SRI_model_variable_pi.ipynb - version of the SRI that allows the asymptomatic fraction, &pi, vary with time.